quii/learn-go-with-tests/reading-files.md

 To write a test around this, we'd need some kind of test folder with some example posts in it. _There's nothing terribly wrong with this_, but you are making some trade-offs:
 - for each test you may need to create new files to test a particular behaviour
+- some behaviour will be challenging to test, such as failing to load files
-- the tests will run slower because of accessing the file system
+- the tests will run a little slower because of accessing the file system

 We're also unnecessarily coupling ourselves to a specific file-system implementation.